All competing dancers and their teachers, must be registered for the entire workshop at the city where competing. Entry fees are NON-REFUNDABLE.

 PLEASE NOTE: Dancers in this free routine MUST be wearing either ballet shoes or pointe shoes.

 IMPORTANT: If there are too many entries to compete all the routines on Saturday, anyone registering for a solo or duo/trio must be available to perform on Fridays after 4pm.
 If JUMP decides to schedule any solos or duo/trios before 4pm on Friday and a routine decides not to perform, JUMP will provide a full refund.
-In a few rare circumstances, there might be Mini and/or Jr. Group Competition on Friday between 4-8pm.
+In some cities, there might be Group Competition on Friday after 4pm.
 If this happens, we will do our best to notify the studio at least two weeks prior.
-There will NEVER be Mini or Junior Group Competition on Friday before 4pm.
+There will NEVER be Group Competition on Friday before 4pm.

 Again, this is not a perfect science.
 JUMP's opinion might be too relaxed for some and too strict for others.
 We can only do what we think is right.
 This is a work in progress but we feel that it's a step in the right direction.
 As always, we welcome your feedback!